Wars and natural disasters are terrifying and traumatic experiences for children.

 A tropical depression that had caused serious flooding in Malawi and Zimbabwe progressed into Cyclone Idai that made landfall in Mozambique on March 14, before sweeping back through Malawi and Zimbabwe, killing more than 900 people and leaving 3 million in need of humanitarian assistance.

 Myanmar refugee crisis

 After fleeing violence in Myanmar, people living in the world’s largest, most densely populated refugee camp have been battling to survive seasonal monsoon rains.
-Hazards included flooding, landslides, collapsed or damaged shelters, contaminated water, overflowing latrines and risk of disease outbreaks including cholera.
+Hazards include flooding, landslides, collapsed or damaged shelters, contaminated water, overflowing latrines and risk of outbreaks like cholera.

 The conflict in South Sudan began in December 2013.
 Even though a peace agreement was created in 2018, intercommunal violence and clashes persist.
 Millions of people have been forced to leave their homes looking for safety in other places.

 Afghanistan remains one of the most under-funded, large-scale crises globally due to disasters, conflicts and protracted displacement.
 In total there are 6.3 million people with critical humanitarian needs – and 3.8 million of them are children.